cmooredev/EVM-PuzzleSolutions/puzzle_1.md

 JUMP (56) takes a counter from the stack and uses this as a byte offset to jump locations.
 By definition, its destination must be a JUMPDEST (5B) instruction.
 Each instruction (besides PUSH opcodes, we will explore later) takes up 1 byte.
 In the problem above, we can see we have a JUMP instruction at location 01 and a JUMPDEST instruction at 08.
 We need to provide a value to JUMP that will move us to location 08.

-Following the logic above, we can enter the value 08.
+Based on the logic above, we enter the value 08.
 Now let's follow the stack.

 ### 1. CALLVALUE